stefan-hoeck/idris2-digest/docs/Codegen.md

 and drop down in performance when complex and nested record types (interface implementations!) are rebuilt time again.

-CSE recognizes such reoccuring expressions, extracts them from definitions and moves them to the top-level, giving them a new, machine-generated name.
+CSE recognizes such reocurring expressions, extracts them from definitions and moves them to the top-level, giving them a new, machine-generated name.
 This is somewhat the opposite of what inlining does (see below), so we have to take some care not to move